GuidoElli/OvertoneExplorer/README.md

   <img align="left" src="https://raw.githubusercontent.com/GuidoElli/OvertoneExplorer/master/img-readme/chroma%20freq.PNG" alt="img" width="30%"/>

   <div align="left" width="70%">
-  Here, the y axis represents the new (modified) frequency of a track.
-The *Range* knob, as before, expands or shrinks the maximum interval and the *Coefficient* knob changes the shape of the function.
+  - Here, the y axis represents the new (modified) frequency of a track
+  - The *Range* knob, as before, expands or shrinks the maximum interval
+  - *Coefficient* knob changes the shape of the function.
 Positive coefficient values make the frequencies approach the overtone notes, negative ones do the opposite, making the interval larger.

 *Note: the computation of frequency happens before the amplitude, so, the input of Chroma amplitude is the output of Chroma frequency.
 In other words, we first compute the new frequency, then we use it to compute the new amplitude.*